bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * Improved and graphical CSS/color styling configuration page; easily change the look and feel of the dashboard.

-* User-Configurable number of displayed Last Heard dashboard rows (defaults to 40, the maximum).
+* User-Configurable number of displayed Last Heard dashboard rows (defaults to 40, and 100 is the maximum).

 * Searchable drop-downs for massive host lists in configuration/admin pages.
 E.g. YSF Hosts, XLX Hosts, DMR Hosts, etc.